pinmaing/serverless-book-review-app/README.md

 # Functionality of the application

 This application will allow fetching Book items and Review related with associated Book.
 And then it will also allow creating/removing/updating/fetching Review items.
 Each Review item can optionally have an attachment image.
 Each Login user has permission to fetch Book and Review related with Book and rate the review.
 Each login user only has permission to update/remove to Review items that he/she has created.
+When new review was inserted, the user who connected to WebSocket will receive the message.
+Data will be streaming to ElasticSearch when new Review was added to Dynamodb.
+User can search Review information via Kibana Dashboard.

 # REVIEW items